 There is a solution to this however: that magical word self-care.
-Bringing self-care into your life is one way of resetting the stress, focusing on you as a person not a list, and toning down that frustration that can at times be simmering underneath everything you do.
+Bringing self-care into your life is one way of resetting the stress, focusing on yourself as a person, not a list, and toning down that frustration that often simmers underneath everything you do.

 Using that framework, below are ways in which self-care for busy women can work, broken down into the key parts of the day.

-Most of us have a morning shower, so this is an example of adding a self-care element to something you’re doing already.
+Most of us have a morning shower, so this is an example of adding a self-care element to something you’re already doing.
 This idea is on Pinterest, but unfortunately I can’t reference the site as when you click on it, it takes you to either a yoga school or a site selling meditation chairs.
-But it works like this: As you are in the shower, imagine that as you wash your hair and your body, you’re washing away the stress and negativity you’re currently feeling.
+But it works like this: Imagine that as you wash your hair and your body, you’re washing away the stress and negativity you’re currently feeling.
 Enjoy the feeling of the water on your skin.
 Really massage your scalp, the way hairdressers do.
-Look at the water swirling down the plughole and see all your problems going with it.
+Look at the water swirling down the plughole and see all your problems disappearing with it.

 There are two parts to this.
 Firstly is breakfast.
 Breakfast is an important meal and one we often pay little care or attention to.
-However it sets the tone for your day nutritionally, and also mentally.
+However it sets the tone for your day nutritionally AND mentally.
 Experimentation is key here as well, but I can’t go past oats.
-Every morning, I have oats, almond milk and blueberries, which has been prepped by my wonderful husband the night before.
+Every morning, I have oats, almond milk and blueberries, which has been prepared by my wonderful husband the night before.
 Pinterest has got a slew of recipes for oats- I have some here on my breakfast Pinterest board.
 Your breakfast needs to be something that you look forward to because you love the taste of it and that also nourishes and sustains you.

-Once you’ve nailed your perfect breakfast, you need to make a ritual around eating it.
+Once you’ve nailed your perfect breakfast, create a ritual around eating it.
 By that I suggest you do nothing else when you’re eating, except to concentrate on the taste.
 If your household permits, then attempt to do this in silence as well.
 Silence is crucial to letting our brains create rather than simply receive, as I mention in 15 ways to live a life of simple satisfaction.

 Reading personal growth content not only provides you with great ideas to try but can also spark off your thinking around related topics.
 There’s a world of great podcasts out there.
 My number one would have to be Gretchen Rubin’s Happier.
-If you don’t know where to start with Over at Hello Peaceful Mind they have a great list.
+If you don’t know where to start, then check out Hello Peaceful Mind for a great list.
 This is an example of using the margins of your life to add a self-care element.
 As you travel to work, take the time to connect with one podcast and get ideas and inspiration.
-If you work from home, then make finishing listening to one the trigger to move into your start-work ritual.
+If you work from home, then make finishing listening to a podcast the trigger to move into your start-work ritual.

 - Breathe in to the count of three (moving from the top left to top right)